 Increasing your FAC.

-There aren't too many ways to increase your final average compensation, or FAC, short of a pay increase, promotion, or working overtime or premium time.
+There aren't too many ways to increase your final average compensation (FAC), short of a pay increase, promotion, or working overtime or premium time.
 Remember, however, that if your FAC period is your final three years of employment (immediately preceding your retirement), some compensation payouts are included in your FAC.
-Taking your annual leave as a payout rather than using it before you retire might boost your final average compensation and thereby your pension amount.
+Taking your annual leave as a payout rather than using it before you retire might boost your FAC and thereby your pension amount.

-For more details on what counts and does not count in your FAC, see Estimating Your FAC.
+For more details on what counts and does not count in your FAC, see Final Average Compensation.

 Catch up on your deferred compensation.

-If you'd like more information or wish to increase your deferred compensation contributions, contact Voya Financial® soon.
-Most transactions can be handled via Voya's fully interactive website at https://stateofmi.voya.com, or you can call 800-748-6128 during normal office hours.
+If you'd like more information or wish to increase your deferred compensation contributions, contact Voya Financial soon.
+Most transactions can be handled via Voya's fully interactive website or you can call 800-748-6128 during normal office hours.
 You might also want to review Voya's Payout Guide so you know the different ways you can have your account paid out to you when the time comes.

-A sound retirement is like a 3-legged stool.
-You can't depend on just your pension, any more than you can rely solely on savings and investments or just your social security in retirement.
+A sound retirement is like a three-legged stool.
+You can't depend on just your pension, any more than you can rely solely on savings and investments or just your Social Security in retirement.
 To be balanced, you need all three.

 "Final" isn't always final.

 Your FAC is not always your last three years.
 It is your three highest consecutive years of compensation.

 Voya has some great retirement planning aids on its website at StateOfMi.Voya.com.